sssarana/i2c-clock/README.md

-# I2C clock using HT16K33 and ATTiny
+# I2C clock using HT16K33 and ATtiny

 ## Setup
 1. Recreate a circuit in Tinkercad